 Saturday, February 1, 2020

-This is the time of the year when the nights are longer than the days.
-So that, by the time we finish morning prayers, it is usually some minutes past six.
-There is little time to get home, call Uber and get to the train station early enough to catch the seven o’clock train.
+It was the time of the year when the nights were longer than the days.
+So that, by the time we finished morning prayers, it was usually some minutes past six.
+There was little time to get home, call Uber and get to the train station early enough to catch the seven o’clock train.

-I get to the ticket counter a couple of minutes before departure and obtain the last first-class ticket.
+I got to the ticket counter a couple of minutes before departure and obtained the last first-class ticket.
 Why can’t they have a proper ticketing counter like this at the Rigasa Station?
-I rush with my luggage and laptop bag to the security screening at the entrance.
-The electronic scanners are not working.
-The security workers are using handheld scanners that are bleeping every now and then without them requesting to physically check the contents of our bags and boxes.
+I rushed with my luggage and laptop bag to the security screening at the entrance.
+The electronic scanners were not working.
+The security workers were using handheld scanners that were bleeping every now and then without them requesting to physically check the contents of our bags and boxes.
 What if we are carrying light arms or other weapons?

-A porter offers to carry my things.
-I refuse.
-I avoid the lift.
-I race up the granite stairs, walked to the other side and down the stairs again.
+A porter offered to carry my things.
+I refused.
+I avoided the lift.
+I raced up the granite stairs, walked to the other side and down the stairs again.
 Doctors say that we should be exercising often to be fit and healthy.

-I get to my allocated seat – it is a window seat.
-An old Hausaman with an almost pure white beard and wearing sunshades is sitting on the aisle seat.
-The seat is adjusted to a reclining position and the man’s gaze is on the ceiling.
-Another pair of glasses hangs from a lanyard on his neck.
-He is wearing an expensive-looking grey brocade, a complete suit of babbar riga.
-A black Tonak fez hat perches on his head.
+I got to my allocated seat – it was a window seat.
+An old Hausa man with an almost pure white beard and wearing sunshades was sitting on the aisle seat.
+The seat was adjusted to a reclining position and the man’s gaze was on the ceiling.
+Another pair of glasses hung from a lanyard on his neck.
+He was wearing an expensive-looking grey brocade, a complete suit of babbar riga.
+A black Tonak fez hat perched on his head.
 Why do old folks not pay attention to the shape and position of their hats or caps?
 They have passed the age of caring, it seems.
 This life sef.
-I remember one venerable Academic Secretary we had in ABU in those days and the wonderful shape of his caps.
-The way this elderly man spreads himself out, it is going to be difficult for me to be leaving my seat now and then.
+I remembered one venerable Academic Secretary we had in ABU in those days and the wonderful shape of his caps.
+The way this particular elderly man spread himself out, it looked like it was going to be difficult for me to be leaving my seat now and then.
 I like to walk around, stretch my legs as we say.

-The train starts moving.
-A man comes to the old man by my side, lifts his sunshades, and drops some ophthalmic medicine into the man’s eyes and goes back to his seat.
-There are other eye drops on the tray in front of him.
-The newspaper vendor comes by and the old man buys Daily Trust on Saturday.
+The train started moving.
+A man came to the old man by my side, lifted his sunshades, and dropped some ophthalmic medicine into the man’s eyes and went back to his seat.
+There were other eye drops on the tray in front of him.
+The newspaper vendor came by and the old man bought Daily Trust on Saturday.
 As if he would be able to read in his ophthalmic condition.
-I’ve stopped buying Daily Trust for some time now.
-But my wife keeps up the tradition that I established several years ago – she must buy the Daily Trust on Saturday.
-I suspect that the sundry other uses of old newspaper cannot be discounted in this situation.
+I had stopped buying Daily Trust for some time now.
+But my wife kept up the tradition that I established several years ago – she must buy the Daily Trust on Saturday.
+My suspicion was that the sundry other uses of old newspaper could not be discounted in this situation.
+Women would understand this.

-Across the aisle by a window seat, a bespectacled Fulani woman is talking on the phone speaking unadulterated Fulfulde, which I think is a rare thing.
-Unadulterated, because I can’t hear a single Hausa word.
+Across the aisle by a window seat, a bespectacled Fulani woman was talking on the phone speaking unadulterated Fulfulde, which I thought was a rare thing.
+Unadulterated, because I couldn’t hear a single Hausa word.
 Hausa is the commonest source of impurity in Fulfulde.
-I am not hearing things like ‘wala damuwa’, instead of ‘wala kodume’, as I used to hear when I lived in Jalingo.
+I was not hearing things like ‘wala damuwa’, instead of ‘wala kodume’, as I used to hear when I lived in Jalingo.
 Apart from Hausa, are other languages – e.g. Bachama, Mambilla, Longuda, Mumuye and Kilba – encroaching on Fulfulde linguistic territory?

-As soon as I settle into my seat the old man – it’s obvious that he has had some kind of eye surgery – asks me to help him apply a drop of one of the ophthalmic medicines to his eye.
-I squint to read what is written on the container – Bromfenac.
-Sounds like a combination of Ibuprofen and diclofenac.
+As soon as I settled into my seat, the old man – it’s obvious that he had had some kind of eye surgery – asked me to help him apply a drop of one of the ophthalmic medicines to his eye.
+I squinted to read what was written on the container – Bromfenac.
+Sounded like a combination of Ibuprofen and diclofenac.
 I didn’t know such topical painkillers existed.
-I have become olodo.
-He cheerfully cautions me to be careful not to allow the dropper touch his eye.
-I smile.
+I had become olodo.
+He cheerfully cautioned me to be careful not to allow the dropper touch his eye.
+I smiled.

-I stand up to get something to read from my laptop bag that I had put on the overhead rack.
-Some printouts on the novel coronavirus are vying for my attention.
+I stood up to get something to read from my laptop bag that I had put on the overhead rack.
+Some printouts on the novel coronavirus were vying for my attention.
 Which kin.
-One cannot be reading hard stuff all the same.
-I pick the slim volume of Sundiata: An Epic of Old Mali.
-It is GD Pickett’s English rendering of DT Niane’s French translation of an epic poem originally recited by the griot Mamoudou Kouyate.
-Being a prose version of a twice translated poem, I wonder how much, and what, was lost in translation.
+One cannot be reading hard stuff all the time.
+I picked the slim volume of Sundiata: An Epic of Old Mali.
+It was GD Pickett’s English rendering of DT Niane’s French translation of an epic poem originally recited by the griot Mamoudou Kouyate.
+Being a prose version of a twice translated poem, I wondered how much, and what, was lost in translation.

-After about two pages things start to blur into illegibility.
+After about two pages, things started to blur into illegibility.
 Ah, that kind of sleepiness that creeps up on you especially when you have had to wake up early to shower, pray and leave home to set off early on a journey.
-I nod off.
+I nodded off.
 But not for long.

-I need a cup of coffee.
-Availability of coffee is one of the great redeeming features of this train.
-I nudge the old man on the aisle seat to make way.
-He smiles, stands up, turns around, recognizes the couple sitting right behind us and almost shouts, “so you are the ones sitting behind me!”
+I needed a cup of coffee.
+Availability of coffee was one of the great redeeming features of this train.
+I nudged the old man on the aisle seat to make way.
+He smiled, stood up, turned around, recognized the couple sitting right behind us and almost shouted, “so you are the ones sitting behind me!”